KyleKing/recipes/docs/drinks/frozen_strawberry_margarita.md

 ## Recipe

-* Blend until smooth - helps if you have a better blender...
+* Blend until smooth

+!!! note
+    Don't make in a subpar blender or if so, strain out the chunks